 This is because the optimal loft of the golf club can differ dependent on the level of ability of the golfer.
 By understanding the answer to the question ‘what is loft in golf?’ you put yourself in a better position to make the most out of your game, especially when it comes to driving the ball off the tee.

-As we’ll cover in more detail later in this post, there isn’t a one size fits all approach to finding the best loft for distance and hitting the golf ball far as this has a lot to do with club head speed of players of differing ability affecting the desired loft required.
+As we’ll cover in more detail later in this post, there isn’t a one size fits all approach to finding the best loft for distance and hitting your drive as far as 300 yards far as this has a lot to do with club head speed of players of differing ability affecting the desired loft required.

 This confusion can often lead new golfers to ask themselves ‘what degree driver should i get?’ or ‘what loft driver should i use?’.